gitlabhq/gitlabhq/doc/release/manual_testing.md

 ## Upgrader
 - Upgrade from the previous release
 - Run the upgrader script in this release (it should not break)

+## Rake tasks
+- Check if rake gitlab:check is updated and works
+- Check if rake gitlab:env:info is updated and works